deammion/Engr-Project/architecture_design/architecture-design.md

 #### 5.2.2 Procurement

-As stated in Section 5.2.1, as of writing this document, there is no budget requirements for this project.
+As stated in Section 5.2.1, as of writing this document, there are no budget requirements for this project.
 Therefore, there are no procurement requirements. <br>

 ### 5.3 Risks